News archive for Petri Kursula lab

 Myelin, the insulative multilamellar sheath that enwraps axons, speeds up our nerve impulses by two orders of magnitude – a prerequisite for an efficient nervous system that we humans and other vertebrates enjoy.
 Myelin gains its structure and function from a high abundance of lipids and proteins, many of which are specific to this enigmatic biological system.

 The ILL brochures are meant for the general public with a scientific interest, and they cover the application of neutron techniques in different areas of research.
 The "Neutrons in Health" brochure is published every 5 years, and 20 topics are selected globally from top research performed at the ILL (Grenoble, France).
-Two of these 20 highlights in the latest issue are from our work on...
+Two of these 20 highlights in the latest issue are from our work on the...
 Read more

 The candidate will give a trial lecture and defend his doctoral thesis with the title: “The Characterization of Disordered Membrane-Binding Proteins of Myelin: A Biophysical Approach"